 Managua Managua Department, Nicaragua Travel Guide

 Managua's main airport serves as the main air gateway to Nicaragua.
-It is found roughly 11 kilometers (7 miles) east of the city center.
+It is found roughly 11 kilometers (7 miles) east of downtown.

 Augusto C. Sandino International Airport has several conveniences.
 Flight prices are typically higher during the high season (December-April), especially around holidays.
 Prices usually decrease during the wet season (May-October).
-Flight availability can also decrease during the low season.
+Flight availability can also decrease in the off-season.

-A cheaper option but less convenient for airport transfers.
+A cheaper option but less convenient for airport transport.
 Requires a walk from the terminal to the main road and often means transfers.
 Not recommended with significant luggage.

 InDriver operates in Managua.
-Confirm the fare and driver details prior to entering the vehicle.
+Verify the price and driver details prior to entering the vehicle.

 Major crossings to Costa Rica (Peñas Blancas) and Honduras (El Guasaule, Las Manos).
 Procedures mean exit fees, immigration, and entry into the next country.